Saint Etienne (band): 1990s

+2000s

 In 2000, they shifted toward a more atmospheric type of electronica with the release of Sound of Water.

 Finisterre was released in 2002.
 A follow-up DVD by photographer and film maker Paul Kelly was released in 4 July 2005.
 In November 2004, they released their first US compilation of greatest hits, called Travel Edition 1990-2005.
 13 June 2005 saw the release of the band's album Tales from Turnpike House.
 It was preceded by a single for the track "Side Streets".
 A second single, "A Good Thing", was released in the United Kingdom on 31 October 2005.
 Early editions of the album were accompanied by a six-track sampler CD for a planned album of children's songs entitled Up the Wooden Hills.

 After years floating around various record labels, the band returned to its original label Heavenly for their 2009 career retrospective, London Conversations: The Best of Saint Etienne.
 The album contained two singles, a reworked "Burnt Out Car" and a new track, the Richard X-produced "Method of Modern Love".
 The album also contained as a third "new" track, a remix by Richard X of the previously vinyl-only "This is Tomorrow".

+2010s

 In May 2012, following the January release of the single "Tonight", the band released their eighth studio album, Words and Music by Saint Etienne.
+A companion album of additional songs More Words and Music by Saint Etienne accompanied the album's US release.

+Paul Kelly's film How We Used To Live was released in 2014, co-written by Bob Stanley and Travis Elborough.
+The soundtrack was composed by Pete Wiggs, and featured performances from both Sarah Cracknell and Debsey Wykes.
+To promote the film, Saint Etienne undertook a short tour, providing a live soundtrack to screenings of the film.

 Saint Etienne's ninth studio album, Home Counties, was released on 2 June 2017.

+2020s and split

 Their tenth album, I've Been Trying to Tell You, was released on 10 September 2021.
 According to Pete Wiggs, the album was a lockdown project for the trio during the COVID-19 pandemic, prior to which they were working on a different set of tracks.
 In September 2021, he confirmed the group planned to revisit the material for a possible 2022 release.
+Their eleventh album, The Night, was released on 13 December 2024.

+Whilst promoting The Night, the group confirmed that a further album would soon follow, and in May 2025, International was announced for release in September, with "Glad" as the first single.
+The press release and subsequent interviews for the album also revealed that this would be the final Saint Etienne album following Bob Stanley's suggestion to Cracknell and Wiggs that they conclude their recording career on a positive note.